okfn-brasil/site-okbr/wp-content/plugins/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.3.1 =
+* crop-editor: if grouped, the notification for not yet cropped image-sizes now is visible if at least one of the images in the group is not yet cropped
+* fix bug on settings page (noticible only on strict configured php environments)
+* fix bug in file saving (noticible only on strict configured php environments)

+= 1.3.0 =
+* remove support for Code below PHP 5.4: ( the construct dirname(__FILE) become __DIR__, arrays will also be initialized using [] )
+* remove legacy language translation (in pot/po/mo files) - if you want to have the plugin in your language you can use https://translate.wordpress.org/projects/wp-plugins/crop-thumbnails/
+* change app deployment to vue-cli
+* add functionality for grouping of image-sizes in crop editor
+* add the actions "crop_thumbnails_before_crop" and "crop_thumbnails_after_crop" to hook directly before and after the cropping
+* add the filter "crop_thumbnails_do_crop" to make an exchange of the cropping function possible
+* fix broken link (thanks to TangRufus - https://github.com/TangRufus)
+* add code contribution of TangRufus to make plugin compatibility with "Crop Thumbnails CDN Cache Busting" (thanks to TangRufus - https://github.com/TangRufus)
+* add the filter "crop_thumbnails_should_delete_old_file" to make an exchange of the check for file-deleting possible

 = 1.2.6 =
 * update dependencies
 * fix typo